-Effective August 27, 2019, the Manager entered into sub-advisory agreements with BlackRock International Limited ("BIL") and BlackRock (Singapore) Limited ("BRS" and together with BIL, the "Sub-Advisers") with respect to the Total Return V.I.
-Fund.
-Under each sub-advisory agreement, the Sub-Adviser receives for the services it provides for that portion of Total Return V.I.
-Fund for which the Sub-Adviser serves as sub-adviser a monthly fee at an annual rate equal to a percentage of the management fee paid to the Manager under the Management Agreement with respect to Total Return V.I.
-Fund.
+With respect to BlackRock Managed Volatility V.I.
+Fund, the Manager has entered into separate sub-advisory agreements (each a "Sub-Advisory Agreement") with BlackRock International Limited ("BIL"), BlackRock Asset Management North America Limited ("BNA") and BlackRock (Singapore) Limited ("BRS") (collectively, the "Sub-Advisers").
+With respect to BlackRock International V.I.
+Fund, the Manager has entered into a sub-advisory agreement with BIL.
+Pursuant to each Sub-Advisory Agreement, each Sub-Adviser receives for the services it provides for that portion of the applicable Fund for which it acts a sub-advisor a monthly fee calculated at an annual rate equal to a percentage of the investment advisory fee received by the Manager from the applicable Fund.